hamfz/battleship_react/README.md

 Additional:
 - No CSS period, ASCII style "design"
 - No dependencies / libraries other than React
-- Attempt to keep things functional
+- Attempt to keep data flow in a functional style

 #### Use Instructions
 Tested on Mac OSX Chrome (v64).
 Start local server and follow game steps.